cjamiev/music-maker/README.md

 ```

 ## ToDo
-- Create constants for sizes, locations of SvgObjects
 - Beam note generator
 - Test with json data for each of the conditionals/parameters
 - Text Component